Need the perfect Brussels in one day itinerary? We got you covered with essential tips and an easy to follow Brussels in a day guide.

 - Meatballs – Meatballs are very popular here as well

-We hope you found this post helpful in planning your trip and itinerary to Brussels.
+We hope you found this post helpful in planning your one day Brussels trip and itinerary.